Recursion and Divide-and-Conquer

 | Inductive step: assuming , prove | Recursive case: assuming the recursive call returns the correct result, compute the current result |

-This parallel is not a coincidence — it is the foundation for proving recursive algorithms correct.
+This parallel is not a coincidence — it is the foundation for proving recursive algorithms correctness.
 To prove that a recursive function computes the right answer, we use strong induction (also called complete induction): assume the function works correctly for all inputs smaller than , and show it works correctly for input .

-Definition 3.1 --- Correctness of a recursive algorithm
+Definition 3.1 - Correctness of a recursive algorithm

 A recursive algorithm is correct if: